jdmar3/inls718/_posts/2017-02-02-design-lab-3-setting-up-environments.md

 In VirtualBox select **File > Import Appliance...** and then select.

 Start up the virtual box.
 Login with *root* as the user and *toor* as the password.
 These are the default.

+## Troubleshooting BIOS issues on Windows.

+If you receive an error that says something about VT-X when you attempt to start your virtual machine, or if it only shows a black screen with an unblinking white underline cursor, we need to change a setting in your BIOS.

+To get into the BIOS, you have to restart your system, and when it comes up the first screen you see will have something that says maybe `BIOS SETTINGS` and a function key.
+Hit that function key.

+Once inside the text interface of the BIOS.
+Look around for something that says `Vt-D`.
+This allows for for virtualization to happen.
+It may be disabled.
+If it is, enable it.

+Then exit the BIOS and it will start up.
+After that you should be able to use VirtualBox with Kali Linux.

+## Upgrade Kali Linux and install GNURadio.

 Once inside Kali Linux, open a terminal and type the following commands:

-*apt-get update* #This updates the software repositories.
+`apt-get update #This updates the software repositories.`

+`apt-get -y upgrade #This does an intermediate upgrade of the installed software packages.`

+This may take a while.
+The `-y` means that the upgrade will happen without asking you to confirm a bunch of things.
+It will just do them.

+It will still ask you some things.
+Reply `<Yes>` or `<Ok>` to all of them.
+Use the cursor keys to move around and the enter key to confirm.

+There will be a screen that asks you about GRUB (it is the booloader).
+Just press `space` and an asterisk will show up next to the first option and then use the cursor keys to get to `<Ok>` and hit `enter`.

-*apt-get upgrade* #This updates the installed software packages.
+`apt-get -y dist-upgrade #This does an full version upgrade of the installed software packages.`

-*apt-get gqrx* #This installs GNURadio.
+`apt-get gqrx #This installs GNURadio.`

-*apt-get kali-linux-sdr* #This installs other SDR-related packages.
+`apt-get kali-linux-sdr #This installs other SDR-related packages.`

 Now you should be able to go to open GNURadio companion and get started!